mqxym/EmojiCrypt/README.md

-# EmojiCrypt Version 0.4
+# EmojiCrypt Version 0.5
-- Javascript based app to decrypt and encrypt text with AES.
+- Javascript based app to decrypt and encrypt text with AES and BlowFish.
 - Uses CryptoJS library
 - Uses multiple chained hash-functions to calculate the final key and prevents bruteforce attacks
 - No backwards compatability to older versions